-LSM-tree organizes data into different levels with increasing capacities and the last level stores the majority of the data.
-The merge policy in a LSM-tree explicitly defines when data should be moved across two adjacent levels.
+An LSM-tree organizes data into multiple levels with increasing capacities and the heighest level stores the majority of the data.
+The merge policy in an LSM-tree explicitly defines when data should be moved across two adjacent levels.
 Many existing works have focused on minimizing space amplification~\cite{dong2017optimizing}, reducing the write amplification~\cite{dayan2019log}, and optimizing for point queries~\cite{dayan2018dostoevsky} by introducing new merge policies.
-The merge policy in LSM-tree implicitly defines the trade-off among the storage efficiency (i.e., with out-of-place updates obsolete data entries may be stored across different levels), I/O costs of updates, and the I/O costs of reads.
+The merge policy in LSM-trees implicitly defines the trade-off among the storage efficiency (i.e., with out-of-place updates obsolete data entries may be stored across different levels), I/O costs of updates, and the I/O costs of reads.
 Mainstream LSM-tree storage engines often use either \textit{Tiering} or \textit{Leveling} merge policies~\cite{levelDB, TiKV, dong2021rocksdb, lakshman2010cassandra}.
-On one hand, Tiering policy gradually sort-merge runs in a level and it is write optimized.
-On the other hand, Leveling policy actively sort-merge runs in a level and it is read optimized.
-However, we contend that existing designs are sub optimal for range reads.
-In Figure~\ref{fig:RangeReadWriteTradeOffs}, the x-axis is the update costs and the y-axis is the short range query costs.
-The top left corner can be represented as a append-only log, since it has the lowest possible update costs and worst possible range read costs (i.e., the entire log needs to be scanned to answer each range queries).
-The bottom right corner can be represented as one sorted run, since it has the lowest possible range read costs and the worst possible update costs (i.e., when a new key-value pair is received, it must be inserted into the sorted run in its appropriate sorted position.).
-We place Tiering, Leveling, and other existing merge policies on the range read costs vs update costs trade-off curve, and we find there exists a better range reads and updates trade-off curve in the design space.
-Therefore, we propose Autumn with \policy policy to provide a more superior trade-off curve than existing solutions.
+On one hand, the Tiering policy gradually sort-merges runs in a level and it is write optimized.
+On the other hand, the Leveling policy actively sort-merges runs in a level and is read optimized.
+However, we contend that existing designs are sub optimal for range reads, and hence, we propose Autumn with \policy policy to provide more superior read performances than existing solutions.